If you’re considering implementing new processes or technology, it’s time to start thinking about how you will ensure employee buy-in.

 4. Different Levels of Training

 When employees understand how to use a new system, they’re more likely to adopt it once it’s live.
-Often, resistance is rooted in fear and uncertainty, which could lead to ERP failures.

-Training helps alleviate these concerns.
-There are two main types of planning that should be included in your OCM plan.
+There are two main types of training that should be included in your OCM plan.
 These include:

 • Change management training: Teaches managers how to drive change within their departments